AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-01-build-process-automation/quizz.md

 </details>

-## :small_red_triangle_down: The Business Process Management (BPM) lifecycle consists of four stages that should be undertaken by a company.
+## 💮 The Business Process Management (BPM) lifecycle consists of four stages that should be undertaken by a company.

 _Choose the correct answer._